mubashirzamir/docker-compose-laravel/README.md

 Then, run the following commands to install your dependencies and start the dev server:

-- `docker-compose run --rm npm install`
+- `docker compose run --rm npm install`
-- `docker-compose run --rm --service-ports npm run dev`
+- `docker compose run --rm --service-ports npm run dev`

 After that, you should be able to use `@vite` directives to enable hot-module reloading on your local Laravel application.

 Want to build for production?
-Simply run `docker-compose run --rm npm run build`.
+Simply run `docker compose run --rm npm run build`.

 ## MailHog

 The current version of Laravel (9 as of today) uses MailHog as the default application for testing email sending and general SMTP work during local development.
 Using the provided Docker Hub image, getting an instance set up and ready is simple and straight-forward.
-The service is included in the `docker-compose.yml` file, and spins up alongside the webserver and database services.
+The service is included in the `compose-development.yml` file, and spins up alongside the webserver and database services.

-To see the dashboard and view any emails coming through the system, visit [localhost:8025](http://localhost:8025) after running `docker-compose up -d site`.
+To see the dashboard and view any emails coming through the system, visit [localhost:8025](http://localhost:8025) after running `docker compose -f compose-development.yml --env-file .env.development up -d`.